 Imaging RAID 5 or RAID 1 consisting of drives with bad sectors is possible thanks to these RAIDs’ inherent parity.
 When a bad block is encountered on one of the RAID’s devices, reading of corresponding blocks other RAID devices or corresponding parity blocks is performed to complete the missing data.

-Atola TaskForce is so handy that you can also image the selected partitions of a RAID array to obtain an image of the evidence faster.
+Atola TaskForce is so handy that you can also image the selected partitions of a RAID array.
+As a result, you obtain an image of the evidence faster.

 Our engineers keep developing new features to help forensic examiners handle the most challenging acquisition jobs.
-We strive to create solutions that save time and energy of our customers that they can focus on other stages of investigation.
+Certainly, we strive to create solutions that save time and energy for our customers that they can focus on other stages of an investigation.

 - optimization of running parallel imaging sessions

 - adding support of new file system types and encrypted partitions